Recently wandering around on a Facebook group I belong to, I saw someone ask the question: How do I buy my first handgun?”

 What features will it have

-When I say features, I’m talking about safeties, size, sights, trigger feel, etc. These are all things that can be either changed by buying aftermarket parts, or a different gun altogether.
+When I say features, I’m talking about safeties, size, sights, trigger, grip length, mag capacity, etc. These are all things that can be either changed by buying aftermarket parts, or a different gun altogether.

 Here’s my deal, I have never bought a gun and modified it if it was for something like concealed carry.
 If my life depends on something, why chance it?
 That’s my outlook, and I recommend you do the same.